 The Talon is also available in a slightly larger 22L pack.
 The Talon 22 was rated Best Overall by Gear Junkie in 2026.

-• The Savu 2 lumbar pack – a perfect minimalist biking pack with stretch mesh pockets for single or double bottle carry.
-This pack also works well for summer hikes.
+- The Savu 2 lumbar pack – a perfect minimalist biking pack with stretch mesh pockets for single or double bottle carry.
+This pack also works well for summer hikes if you don’t want to carry a full pack.

-• Off the trails, I carry the Arcane Tote Pack for my laptop and other accessories.
-I love this tote!
-Pros: Minimalist styling, tuckaway straps, shoulder strap that converts to a backpack.
-16″ padded laptop sleeve, internal zip pocket, key clip, and large zippered front panel pocket.
-I purchased the tote in black as it does not show wear and tear, but it is also available in toffee orange, blue, and botanic green.
+- Off the trails and on the beach, I carry the Daylite Sling for my beach finds and other essentials.
+I love the lightweight fit of this sling.
+I purchased the tote in black as it does not show wear and tear, but it is also available in iris pink, tan, blue, grey, mint, orange, teal, and brown.

 Recent Articles – Join in my Adventures!